lumi-ai-factory/data_management/content/index.md

 >- Which tools and approaches improve discoverability, interoperability, and automation
 >- How good data management translates into business value

-## Course structure
+## 🧭 Course structure

 This course is structured so you can choose your level of depth.

 - ⏱️ For a **quick overview**, focus on Section at a glance (Overview-pages) and Key takeaways in the beginning of each section.
 - 🔍 For **deeper understanding**, read the full content.

-## The course consists of three sections
+### The course consists of three sections

 **1. Why data management matters**
 - Data as a strategic business asset
-- Governance, Ttust, and scalable AI
+- Governance, trust, and scalable AI

 **2. AI-ready data**
 - Understanding AI-ready data: chore characteristics, metadata & documentation